 Her work resembles that of Jeff Koons, and Andy Warhol in the fact that she often takes objects from popular culture and though replication and exploitation alters the contextual content of these items.
 This practice of taking objects from the social environment and manipulating their form can be seen as a result of Koons' "kitchy, souvenir art" influence.

 Through color and content, Fritsch is able to transform these duplicated images into viable pieces of art.
-Her work though, should not be confused with his practice of assisted ready-mades.
-While her sculptures are modeled after items of popular culture, each replica has been physically handcrafted by the artist herself.
+Her sculptures are modeled after items of popular culture.
 An example is an oversized, fluorescent yellow replica of the Madonna, one of her most famous sculptures.
-Its eshibition space is a small town's square, in a space wedged between a public warehouse and a church.
+Its exhibition space is a small town's square, in a space wedged between a public warehouse and a church.
 Through its placement the sculpture acts as a juxtaposing monument, creating an irony of a visual form with its surroundings.
 Its form illustrates the harsh contradictions between the morals of the church and its color seemingly representing the rebellious actions of state society.
 On balance, it also serves as a link that binds the two contradicting worlds together.

 From Warhol she borrows the principle of repetition.
 She often creates a large number of one particular sculpture, all the same in form and size.
 Through monotonous replication she is able to change the connotation that the object was originally meant to express.